mohanson/pxsol/doc/content/tx_system_program.md

 ## Other Built-in Programs

-The execution of the Solana System Program is "account-based."
-It performs tasks by modifying the state and stored data of accounts.
+The execution of the Solana System Program is "account-based", It performs tasks by modifying the state and stored data of accounts.
 Beyond the System Program, Solana includes several other built-in programs:

 - Token Program: The Solana Token Program allows users to create their own tokens and perform operations like transferring, minting, and burning tokens.
 If you've engaged in on-chain token transactions on Solana, you've likely interacted with this program frequently.
 Source code: <https://github.com/solana-program/token-2022>.
 - Stake Program: The Solana Stake Program enables users to stake SOL tokens in the network, participating in the validation process.
 Staking is part of Solana's consensus algorithm, allowing users to earn network rewards through staking.